 - Adults are also less active.
 There is a general trend for everyone to drive more and walk less.

 - Children benefit from more playing and spending less time on screens.

-- It is recommended that children do at least 60 minutes (yes, an hour!) of moderate to vigorous physical activity every day in order to keep them fit and healthy.
+- Children should do at least 60 minutes (yes, an hour!) of moderate to vigorous physical activity every day to keep them fit and healthy.
 This means that they are “huffing and puffing”.
-Start by increasing physical activity by thirty minutes each day and work your way up to 60 minutes
+Start by increasing physical activity by thirty minutes each day and work your way up to 60 minutes.

 - The more activity you can squeeze into your everyday life the better.
-Extra “incidental activity” such as walking to and from school, doing household chores and walking up stairs is also encouraged
+Try some extra “incidental activity” like walking to and from school, doing household chores and walking up stairs.

-- One of the main things that affect how much physical activity a child is doing is the amount of television they are watching.
-The more TV, the less activity a child does
+- One of the main things that affect how much physical activity a child is doing, is the amount of screen time they are having.
+The more screen time, the less activity and playing a child does.

-- Try to keep “screen time” to under 2 hours per day
+- For children over 5 years keep “screen time” to less than 2 hours per day.